Add, remove & assign phone numbers on demand

 Automation isn’t an added bonus just for bigger businesses.
 Even smaller business owners can automate most processes in your business.
 You could use the appropriate software to send out welcome emails, order details, thank you emails, review requests and personal wishes automatically.

 This will not only save you time and energy but improve customer satisfaction and make your business more agile.

 The hallmark of a successful business is how easy and professional its systems are.
 One of the proven ways to do that is by having a second phone number exclusively for business purposes.

 It will help you organise your personal and professional contacts separately, which will make it easier to search for and communicate with your clients, customers and business associates.
 The other reason why every local business should opt for a second line is that it will enable you to separate your work and personal lives.

-You’ll be able to devote yourself to work during business hours by responding to calls and messages via your second line and automate responses at the end of your working hours.
+You’ll be able to devote yourself to work during business hours by responding to calls and messages via your second line and automating responses at the end of your working hours.
 Enabling clients and customers to get relevant responses through auto-reply texts is one of the main reasons why entrepreneurs prefer to have dedicated second lines for business.

 As an independent business owner, contractor, entrepreneur or freelancer, the one resource that you’ve really got to focus on is time.
 Your growth rate, client acquisition and profitability will greatly depend on how well you manage your time.
 Organising your business and contacts through a second phone line for work will give you more time to focus on satisfying your customers and growing your business.

 For businesses of all sizes, a second phone number is a vital tool to improve productivity

 A better work-life balance and added privacy are only some reasons why business owners should get a second phone line